-The Seminar is open to graduate students (doctorate; advanced MA students may be considered) and professors from colleges and universities worldwide.
+The Italian Diaspora Studies Summer Seminar is open to graduate students (doctorate; advanced MA students may be considered) and professors from colleges and universities worldwide.
 This is a collaborative program between the John D. Calandra Italian American Institute / Queens College of The City University of New York and the Roma Tre University.
 Professors from these two institutions and others will comprise the teaching faculty of the entire three weeks.
-This is the fifth year of the Italian Diaspora Studies Summer Seminar.
+This is the sixth year of the Italian Diaspora Studies Summer Seminar.

 Fellowships of $1,500 per participant are available.

-Application Deadline—February 22, 2019.
+Application Deadline—February 24, 2020.

 On Wednesday night, September 18, 2019, Dr. Joseph Sciorra joined filmmaker Antonino D’Ambrosio to screen D’Ambrosio’s 2017 documentary film Frank Serpico at the Swinging Sixties Senior Center in Williamsburg, Brooklyn.